Education Faculty & Staff

 Dr. Cheryl Evans received her Ph.D. in Urban Education from Old Dominion University in 1997.
 She has a Master’s degree in Mass Communications from Emerson College and a B.S. from the University of Massachusetts, Amherst, in Human Development.

 An educator for 50 years, Dr. Evans has been a Professor at Bloomfield College since 1998, serving in various roles within the Education Division and the college, including Director of the college’s Project Grad Summer Institute in 1999 and 2000; coordinating the Kellman Course in the Humanities for 10 years, 2001-2011; and serving as Education Chairperson 2008-2009 and Spring 2015.
 As such, she is the first person of color in the history of the college to be elected to that position.

 Dr. Evans is a certified teacher in Massachusetts and New Jersey.
-Her academic speciality is curriculum design and development.
+Her academic specialty is curriculum design and development.
 Her professional experience includes work in college student personnel; a director of early childhood programs; an educational consultant; host of a public affairs radio program; trainer in management development; and faculty positions at North Shore Community College in Lynn, MA, the University of Evansville, and Bloomfield College.

 Respected as a “teacher of teachers”, Cheryl Evans is also a poet and author of “April”, in Potlikker: Stories for Teachers and Learners and “Crazy with Bushy Hair” in Our Stories: African-American Professionals on Predominantly White Campuses.